 What other schools use a late start schedule?

-Ripon and Omro are two local districts who also use a late-start model.
+Ripon and Omro are two local districts that also use a late-start model.
 Many other districts in the state do as well.

 What if I have additional questions?

-All additional questions about late start details can be directed to Carrie McCarthy, Family and Community Partnership Coordinator 920-361-5458 or email@example.com.
+All additional questions about late start details can be directed to Carrie McCarthy, Director of Communications 920-361-5458 or firstname.lastname@example.org.